 Music is an important part of children’s education, whether it is learning to appreciate or create their own music.
 Skills include: performing, composing, and listening.
-More formal individual or small group tuition, in string, brass and woodwind
+The children in Year 3/4 have weekly French Horn lessons, as a whole class.There is the opportunity for more formal individual or small group tuition, in string, brass and woodwind instruments with peripatetic teachers.

 Modern Foreign Languages

-At Chenies School, KS2 pupils are taught French.
+At Chenies School, KS2 pupils are taught Spanish.
 Our aim is to develop a love of learning a foreign language and to teach them basic vocabulary.
-We encourage them to ask and answer questions in French, for example, to order food from a menu; to ask for directions and understand instructions.
+We encourage them to ask and answer questions in Spanish, for example, to order food from a menu; to ask for directions and understand instructions.
 We also look at the customs and culture of the country.

 Personal, Social, Health Education